rockonsoft/monorock/README.md

 - Convert encoded value to base64 string [`base64 .firebasetoken.enc -w 0 > .firebasetoken.enc.txt`]

 Once you Build Tools are created, update the cloudbuild.yaml to reference the tool.
 Then push changes to the repo or kick off a build manually.

+### Skip CI Build

+In such scenarios, you can include [skip ci] or [ci skip] in the commit message, and a build will not be triggered.

 ## Deploy